-In my other monologue unpacked for this scene, I spoke of the importance of honouring the stakes of the scene, and the importance of Juliet clearly playing to her targets around her.
+In our other Monologues Unpacked articles for this scene (linked above), we spoke of the importance of honouring the stakes of the scene, and the importance of Juliet clearly playing to her targets around her.
 Those rules still apply for this monologue, but there are a few other factors to consider also.

 There is SO much going on for Juliet at this moment.
-She has been caught in a private moment – an already mortifying prospect for her, but not only that she has been caught by the person she was talking about!
+She has been caught in a private moment—an already mortifying prospect for her—by none other than the person she was talking about!
 It’s making me blush just thinking about it!
-What is crucial for the actor playing Juliet is to not end-gain.
+What is crucial for the actor playing Juliet is to not end-game.
 Juliet hasn’t read the play, though you may have.
 She doesn’t know how the story ends, let alone what is going to happen in the next few moments.
 There is a temptation for the actor to rush through this dialogue or act with the knowledge that these two will go on to get married the next day, but the actor must do everything to allow every possible outcome to be an option in this moment.

-For example, the line, “Dost thou love me?” for Juliet, COULD be the last line (or second last line of the play).
-Romeo could say “no”.
-(It’d be a terrible play, but still…) All too often I see actors end-gaining this line by rushing to the next line, “I know thou wilt say ‘ay’”.
+For example, the line, “Dost thou love me?” for Juliet, COULD signal the end of the story.
+Romeo could say “no”, and everybody could be home in time for the news.
+All too often, I see actors end-gaming this line by rushing to the next line, “I know thou wilt say ‘ay’”.
 It’s a far more interesting choice to NOT know Romeo will say yes: to play the stakes of risking it all on a profession of love.
-Juliet goes on to tell Romeo how worried she is that he will think her declaration of love is too rash- for all she knows, she has come on too strong and pushed him away!
+Juliet goes on to tell Romeo how worried she is that he will think her declaration of love is too rash—for all she knows, she has come on too strong and pushed him away!

 Play this scene moment by moment, assume nothing.
 Create a clear objective for Juliet to pursue, and go after it like a racing dog.
 Plot actions that she might use in this scenario to achieve this goal.
 Place your attention on Romeo, too.
 If you’re doing this monologue out of the context of the play, say for an audition, I’d highly recommend you work with another actor to be a ‘warm body’ for you.
 In rehearsal, go through the text slowly, and allow all the intricacies of the other actor’s expressions to inform your delivery of the next line.
 Check in with how they react, what they do, what they say without opening their mouths!
 This monologue NEEDS to be present and in this moment.
-If we preplan everything, we ruin the wonderful spontaneity of it all for the audience.
+If we pre-plan everything, we ruin the wonderful spontaneity of it all for the audience.

 Give your still-beating heart to this scene!
 It requires it.
-Enjoy this love, passion and fear filled monologue from one of Shakespeare’s greatest characters.
+Enjoy this love, passion and fear-filled monologue from one of Shakespeare’s greatest characters.
 Juliet is incredibly smart and well read, and she knows all too well the cruelty of fate when it comes to lovers who are too hasty.
-She is not naive.
 She knows and understands the stakes and reality of the situation, but she cannot act any other way than how she does.
 Her feelings are too real, too immense.
-As an actor you must access and understand the significance of these feelings so you have no other option but to tread in Juliet’s footsteps, too.
+As an actor, you must access and understand the significance of these feelings so you have no other option but to tread in Juliet’s footsteps, too.